Twisted $S^1$ stability and positive scalar curvature obstruction on fiber bundles: Introduction

 The rest of the paper is arranged as follows.
-In Sec.2 we develop a conception called \textit{incompressible depth}.
-Sec.3 is devoted to the Proof of Theorem \ref{thm2} and Sec.4 is mainly about results concerning $S^1$ bundles.
-In Sec.5 we study the codimension 2 obstruction of PSC in twisted settings.
+In Sec.2 we introduce the conception of \textit{incompressible depth} and obtain its estimates.
+Building on the depth estimates developed in Sec.2, we prove Theorem \ref{thm2} in Sec.3.
+The $S^1$ bundle case will be thoroughly discussed in Sec.4, where the proof of Theorem \ref{thm3.5} and Theorem \ref{thm4} are presented.
+In Sec.5, we study the codimension 2 obstruction of PSC in twisted settings, and give a partial answer to Gromov's question as an application of our results.

-\textbf{Acknowledgement} I am deeply indebted to my advisor Prof. Yuguang Shi for suggesting this problem, constant support and many inspiring conversations.
-I am grateful to Dr. Jintian Zhu for many helpful discussions and suggestions, to Prof. Yi Xie for sharing his view on the problem from gauge theory.
-I would like to thank Prof. Yi Liu for kindly answering my questions on the geometrization conjecture.
-Moreover, I would like to thank Siwei Liang, Xingpei Liu, Yi Sha, Runzhang Wu and Yaoping Xie for helpful discussion.